-Before the game, Faut had an 8-5 record, but all five losses had been by one run.
-Quipped Lib Mahon, "I guess Jean figured she had to pitch a no-hitter for us to win a game for her."
+Before the game, Faut had an 8-5 record, but all five losses came by one run.
+Quipped Lib Mahon, “I guess Jean figured she had to pitch a no-hitter for us to win a game for her”!

 In the best-of-five championship round, defending AAGPBL champion Rockford won the first two games.
 On Saturday, September 8, at Fort Wayne’s Memorial Field, the Peaches beat the visiting Blue Sox, 5-4, behind the moundwork of Nicky Fox.
 South Bend rallied to score two runs in the eighth and one in the ninth, but fell short.

 Rain prevented game three on Monday in South Bend.
-On Tuesday evening, Faut pitched and led her team to a 3-2 victory, striking out 11 and walking two.
+On Tuesday evening Faut pitched and led her team to a 3-2 victory, striking out 11 and walking two.
 Rookie Marie Mansfield, famed for her wildness, walked 13 South Bend batters but allowed only three hits.
-The Blue Sox won by scoring three unearned runs in the third, thanks to Stovroff's single, Faut's double, an error, two walks, and a hit batter.
-Faut, behind most of the Rockford hitters, proved superb in the clutch, allowing six hits, striking out the last batter in six innings, and fanning the side in the sixth.
+The Blue Sox won by scoring three unearned runs in the third, thanks to Stovroff’s single, Faut’s double, an error, two walks, and a hit batter.
+Faut, falling behind to most of Rockford’s hitters, proved superb in the clutch, allowing six hits, striking out the last batter in six innings, and fanning the side in the sixth.

 In the fourth game, also held at Playland Park, the Blue Sox won, 6-3, in a game shorted to seven innings by rain.
 South Bend’s Georgette “Jetty” Vincent outdueled Nicky Fox, allowing seven hits while her teammates collected 10.
 Rockford scored twice for a 3-0 lead in the top of the third, but South Bend scored once in the third and twice in the fourth to tie the game.

 Faut started the game at third base, but Faralla tired after two innings, and Jean pitched the reminder of the game, earning credit for the victory.
-Considering that Rockford had won nine straight games, including the first two games in the championship series, South Bend came away a surprise winner of the club's first AAGPBL title in the league's nine-year history.
+Considering that Rockford had won nine straight games, including the first two games in the championship series, South Bend came away a surprise winner of the team’s first championship in the AAGPBL’s first nine years.

 South Bend combined good pitching with good hitting.
 Karl Winsch told the South Bend Tribune that the Blue Sox came from behind to win 24 games in 1951, compared to four in 1950.
 In addition to the standout pitching of Jean Faut, who won 15 games during the regular season and four more in the two playoffs, Betty Wagoner batted .600 (6-for-10), Shirley Stovroff hit .500, and Shorty Pryer averaged .357 in South Bend’s final three victories.

-In 1952 Jean came back with an even better season, although her team was plagued by dissension.
+In 1952 Jean, pitching her greatest during a summer of internal tension, produced an even better season.
 As Barbara Gregorich explained in her 1993 book Women at Play, there were groups of players who would not speak to the manager or to his wife.
 Karl Winsch, after a positive first season, evidently became increasingly tough in his treatment of players.

 Though she was caught in the middle, Faut refused to let the problems affect her on the field.
 Batting cleanup most of the year, she hit .291 (67-for-230) in 73 games, scoring 30 runs, driving home 32, and leading South Bend to a second-place regular season finish.

-On the mound, Jean remained dominant, posting a remarkable 20-2 record with a league-best 0.93 ERA.
-Her 20 regular season wins (she won three more and lost once in the playoffs) left her tied with Rockford's Rose Gacioch, who was 20-10 with a 1.88 ERA.
+On the mound Jean was even more dominant, posting a remarkable 20-2 record with a league-best 0.93 ERA.
+Her 20 regular season wins (she won three more and lost once in the playoffs) left her tied with Rockford’s Rose Gacioch, went 20-10 with a 1.88 ERA.